 Seeing as I’m biased on the subject, I don’t have any really good reasons to cut videography from your vendor list.
 If you’re on a budget, you’ll have to decide if having a 5 course meal instead of 3, for example, is worth losing a lifetime of memories.
 If budget is a concern, you could always get a cheaper less experienced videographer or even a friend, but wedding filmmaking isn’t something you want to cut corners on.
 Unlike say, a bad DJ that plays a few songs you don’t care for, the video lives on in perpetuity.

 If you’re still wondering, is it worth having a wedding videographer, then read what the creator of LoveStoriesTV had to say:

 “At my wedding my family and friends surprised us with the most insane dance flashmob to the tune of Earth, Wind, and Fire’s “September.”
 It was the best thing that’s ever happened to me.
 I was totally amazed and overjoyed.
 That moment, and the rest of the wedding, were totally perfect and unforgettable.
 At least, that’s what I initially thought.

 Immediately after, I began to regret not having hired a videographer.
 Not only because of the flash mob, but because I couldn’t remember the speeches, or our vows, or what the officiant said, or how Justin and I looked when we walked down the aisle.
 Photos can’t capture these things, only video can.”Rachel Jo Silver

-Take a look at my best wedding videos and see if you’re still asking should I get a wedding videographer.
+Take a look at my best wedding videos and see if you’re still asking is it worth having a wedding videographer?